-Thanks to increased education and awareness campaigns, drunk driving is on the decline.
-But accidents involving DUI still happen far too often in Roswell and throughout Georgia, where 3,700 people have lost their lives to drunk drivers in just 10 years.
-If you or a loved one has been in an accident with a drunk driver, you have the right to recover all your expenses, including medical costs, lost time from work, and additional financial awards.
-But you need to talk to a Roswell drunk driving accident lawyer right away.
+One person dies every 52 minutes due to drunk driving.
+If you or a loved one has been in an accident with a drunk driver, you have the right to recover your expenses, including medical costs, lost time from work, and additional financial awards.
+Talk to a drunk driving victim accident lawyer in Roswell right away.

 - All types of alcoholic beverages